readium/architecture/proposals/000-composite-fetcher-api.md

 We introduced `Resource` to handle lazy loading and optimize accesses to several properties (`length`, `bytes`, etc.).

-Every failable API should return either the value, or a `ResourceError` enum with the following cases:
+Every failable API should return either the value, or a `Resource.Error` enum with the following cases:

 * `NotFound` equivalent to a 404 HTTP error
 * `Forbidden` equivalent to a 403 HTTP error